-53 What if I have to evacuate?
+What if I have to evacuate?

-- Best sure to take the items that are light and compact enough to carry liquid cleanser and wipes, liquid soap, surgical gloves, Imodium, and least some tissue. - If you evacuate by car, build sanitation considerations into your supply plans (example an entrenching tool for improvised latrines). - Know, and follow sanitation guidelines as closely as possible.
+- Be sure to take the items that are light and compact enough to carry liquid cleanser and wipes, liquid soap, surgical gloves, Imodium, and least some tissue. - If you evacuate by car, build sanitation considerations into your supply plans (example an entrenching tool for improvised latrines). - Know, and follow sanitation guidelines as closely as possible.

-59 ADDITIONAL ADVICE
+ADDITIONAL ADVICE

-- Non-potable water is safe to use for washing or cleaning (with soap or bleach). - 61 See Sanitation-2 for information on additional procedures and products. - 62 The Water and Medical documents have additional relevant information. - 63 Have N95 or surgical masks and wear them if respiratory diseases start to spread.
+- Non-potable water is safe to use for washing or cleaning (with soap or bleach). - The Water-1 and Medical-1 documents have additional relevant information. - Have N95 or surgical masks and wear them if respiratory diseases start to spread.